 Many Michigan residents have heard of the spongy moth, though they many not know what the insect looks like.
 Spongy moth is a notorious pest that feeds on the leaves of oaks, aspen and many other species of shade and forest trees.

 (Use the Parcel Search option on the right side of the map)

 ).
-This year, the Township will be spraying 736 acres.
+This year, the Township will be spraying 498 acres.

-Gypsy moth caterpillars are typically around two inches in length, and can be identified by their distinctive markings.
+Spongy moth caterpillars are typically around two inches in length, and can be identified by their distinctive markings.
 They typically have a yellow head with black markings, followed by prominent blue and red spots along the length of their body.
 They can be found in over 250 species of trees, though they are especially found where Oak trees are abundant, and they do not spin silk tents, unlike the native and relatively harmless Eastern Tent Caterpillar

 Is “Bt” dangerous to people, pets, wildlife or other beneficial insects?

-The primary benefit to the use of “Bt” in controlling the gypsy moth population is that it is naturally occurring bacterial disease of insects and is non-toxic and safe for people, pets and wildlife, and some formulations can be used on essentially all food crops.
+The primary benefit to the use of “Bt” in controlling the spongy moth population is that it is naturally occurring bacterial disease of insects and is non-toxic and safe for people, pets and wildlife, and some formulations can be used on essentially all food crops.
 Additionally, unlike most insecticides, “Bt” does not have a broad spectrum of activity, so they do not kill beneficial insects including natural enemies of insects (predators and parasites) as well as beneficial pollinators, such as honeybees.